Igalia/explainers/window-sticky-feature/README.md

 * Cathie Chen \<cathiechen@igalia.com>

-This proposal is developed from the [onmove events proposal](https://github.com/Igalia/explainers/blob/main/onmove-event-handler/README.md) which we are not pursuing and this is a declarative approach as per the [discussion](https://github.com/w3c/csswg-drafts/issues/7693).
+This proposal is developed from the [onmove event proposal](https://github.com/Igalia/explainers/blob/main/onmove-event-handler/README.md) which we are no longer pursuing.
+This is an attempt to solve similar problems with a declarative approach, as per the [CSS WG discussion](https://github.com/w3c/csswg-drafts/issues/7693).

 ## Introduction